8BitMMO

 8BitMMO is a massively multiplayer free-to-play sandbox game created by Robby Zinchak.
 The game launched as a browser game on June 19, 2011.
 In addition to the browser version, it was released as a Steam Early Access title on December 14, 2013, and left Early Access with Version 1.0 on January 26, 2015.
 It was created and is actively developed by Robby Zinchak.
 Users are encouraged to build in a shared world and undertake player versus environment and player versus player combat.

 On February 14, 2014, a chiptune soundtrack was included with music from Danimal Cannon, Zef, Protodome, and Honin Myo Audio.

 Gameplay

 A player surrounded by player-made artwork of Mario, a power star, and a NES controller.

 8BitMMO is a sandbox game with a focus on building.
 It features one central, persistent world shared by all players.
-Alongside building, quests are offered by NPCs, which involve tasks such as killing "LawyerCats" and building.
+Alongside building, quests are offered by non-player characters (NPCs), which involve tasks such as killing "LawyerCats" and building.
 Player versus player and player versus environment combat is available in the "Transponders" game mode.